My blog posts from January 2020 onwards can be seen below.

 What Is This Thing Called ‘Rewilding’

-…AND WHAT, IF ANYTHING, DOES IT HAVE TO DO WITH ME?
+…and what – if anything – does it have to do with me?
 According to Rewilding Britain: Rewilding is the large-scale restoration of ecosystems where nature can take care of itself.
-It seeks to reinstate natural processes and, where appropriate, missing species – allowing them to shape the landscape and the habitats within. https://www.rewildingbritain.org.uk/rewilding To me, though, rewilding… Read More »What Is This Thing Called ‘Rewilding’
+It seeks to reinstate natural processes and, where appropriate, missing species – allowing them to shape the landscape and the habitats within. https://www.rewildingbritain.org.uk/rewilding To me,… Read More »What Is This Thing Called ‘Rewilding’

 Release and Wonder: The Gifts of Gratitude

-Release and Wonder: The Gifts of Gratitude I have been invited to present at a Mind Body Soul Summit in December and as part of my preparation for this, I wrote the following blog.
+I have been invited to present at a Mind Body Soul Summit in December and as part of my preparation for this, I wrote the following blog.
 The Summit is entitled Release With Gratitude, and so the presenters will all be exploring various perspectives on this.
-The organiser,… Read More »Release and Wonder: The Gifts of Gratitude
+The organiser, Sue Allsworth of Authentic Smile, is also… Read More »Release and Wonder: The Gifts of Gratitude

 I’ve started to write this blog in my head so many times but not yet had the opportunity to ‘put pen to paper’ – or as I do more often these days, put fingertips to keys!
-Each inner draft has seen the content shift and change, reflecting my sense that everything around me is shifting… Read More »LEARNING TO ‘BEND’ SO THAT I DON’T BREAK!
+Each inner draft has seen the content shift and change, reflecting my sense that everything around me is shifting… Read More »Learning to bend so I don’t break!

 I initially wrote this blog early last week, but then something happened on Thursday which prompted me to write this short edit.
-A friend that I deeply respect, told me that she felt I wasn’t being honest with myself about my responsibility in the situation I find myself with Dax, and that I was placing… Read More »LEARNING TO DANCE IN THE RAIN
+A friend I deeply respect, told me she felt I wasn’t being honest with myself about my responsibility in the situation I find myself with Dax, and that I was placing the blame… Read More »Learning to Dance in the Rain

 How can nature benefit my mental health?